formagGinoo/GuiLongchaoReverse/README.md

   </tr>
 </table>

-and the register where they where stored, i could during runtime dump the decryption key and the decrypted assemblies.
+and the register where they where stored, i could, during runtime, dump the decryption key and the decrypted assemblies.
 Here is the python script used for dumping the decrypted assemblies:
 ```python
 import idaapi
 import idc